AkosPaha01/akospaha01.github.io/_posts/gboard-themes.md

 - Widgets
 - Search for Themes/Sounds
 - Module-less option (less features but will work on coloros)
-- Monet and blur for android 12+
+- Monet and blur for Android 12+
 - Exporting and importing themes

 #### Links: